 We are struck now with a global public health crisis - revealing the capitalist greed and neglect that has assaulted Mother Earth.
 The world has shut down... temporarily, as a warning and providing a potential opening to not go back to business as usual but to upset the set-up and bring on a more progressive social, political, cultural agenda.

-With due respect to the environment and the health of our communities, we are postponing this year's Malcolm X Jazz Arts Festival, our 20th! (new date to be determined), but we will celebrate Malcolm X on his birthday, May 19th.
+With due respect for the safety and health of our communities, we are postponing an in person iteration of this year's Malcolm X Jazz Arts Festival, (new date to be determined), but we will celebrate Malcolm X on his birthday, May 19th.
 We will go on-line inviting you to participate as artists and community members.

 Lastly, we are asking folks, who are able, to DONATE NOW to help ensure the Cultural Center is here to welcome the community back.